 - Medal of Honor: Frontline has this during the levels "Rough Landing" and "Arnhem Knights", the latter of which is set during the failed Operation Market Garden.

 - Shin Megami Tensei IV has several sad battle tracks.
-"Battle B3" was used during the battle of Yamato Reactor in the White ending and "Battle B4" which was used when fighting Isabeau on Law or Chaos route.
+"Battle B3" was used during the battle of Yamato Reactor in the White ending, where the player is trying to bring about the end of all existence and "Battle B4" which was used when fighting Isabeau on Law or Chaos route.